Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Performance Insights

-- Illinois' offense has been worse in Big Ten action this season, posting 72.7 points per contest, compared to its overall average of 75.9 PPG.
+- Offensively, Illinois is putting up 72.7 points per game this season in conference contests.
+As a comparison, its season average (75.9 points per game) is 3.2 PPG higher.

-- Offensively, the Fighting Illini have played better in home games this season, averaging 79.9 points per game, compared to 72.2 per game when playing on the road.
+- The Fighting Illini put up 79.9 points per game in home games, compared to 72.2 points per game on the road, a difference of 7.7 points per contest.

-- Defensively, Illinois has played better in home games this season, ceding 63.6 points per game, compared to 67.4 away from home.

-- In their last 10 games, the Fighting Illini have been scoring 71.1 points per game, an average that's slightly lower than the 75.9 they've scored over the course of the 2022-23 season.

 Mississippi State Performance Insights

-- The Bulldogs outscore opponents by 12.4 points per game (posting 71.5 points per game, 63rd in college basketball, and conceding 59.1 per outing, 55th in college basketball) and have a +373 scoring differential.
+- The Bulldogs are outscoring opponents by 12.4 points per game, with a +373 scoring differential overall.
+They put up 71.5 points per game (63rd in college basketball) and give up 59.1 per contest (55th in college basketball).

 - At home the Bulldogs are putting up 76.1 points per game, 14.5 more than they are averaging away (61.6).